 Once the beans are cooked, preheat the oven to 350 F, and carefully drain the liquid (again, great compost or plant water, just wait until its cooled!).
 Add a little olive oil to the beans and gently mix to coat them.
 Put the beans in an oven proof casserole dish and pour the tomato mixture over them.
 You want the beans to be mostly submerged.

-Bake at 350 F for 45 minutes or until the tomato mix is bubbling in the middle of the dish and the liquid has cooked down a little.
+Depending on how you want your final dish to be like you can either cover your baking dish or leave it open.
+Covering will cause it to take longer to cook, but allows it to be less dry.
+Either way, bake at 350 F for 45 minutes or until the tomato mix is bubbling in the middle of the dish and the onions are tender and cooked through.
 Allow the beans to cool a little before serving.
-This can be left as is and be a vegan dish, or you can top with a little crumbled feta cheese.
+This can be left as is and be a vegan dish, or you can top with a little crumbled feta cheese, a grating of parmesan, or even some homemade mizithra.
 This is a great winter dish and tastes amazing with a chunk of hearty bread!